Translucent504/translucent504.github.io/_pages/list.md

 ---
-title: "Things I don't completely understand"
+title: "Quest Board"
-permalink: /list/
+permalink: /quests/
 ---

-- [ ] Statistics for ML/AI
+- [ ] Develop insight and intuition for statistics.
-- [ ] Fundamentals of ML/AI
+- [ ] Understand the theoretical fundamentals of AI/ML (Deep Learning)
+- [ ] Learn webdev needed to teach like distill.pub